shrikantpradhan/codefun/README.md

 # codefun
-It is used for beginner for programming
+It is used for beginner for Learn Programming skills with fun